Architecture of India: Torana

-Torana, also referred to as vandanamalikas, is a free-standing ornamental or arched gateway for ceremonial purposes seen in the Hindu, Buddhist and Jain architecture of the Indian subcontinent, Southeast Asia and parts of East Asia.
+A torana, or vandanamalikas, is a free-standing ornamental or arched gateway for ceremonial purposes seen in the Hindu, Buddhist and Jain architecture of the subcontinent, Southeast Asia and parts of East Asia.
 Chinese paifang gateways, Japanese torii gateways, Korean Hongsalmun gateways, and Thai Sao Ching Cha were derived from the Indian torana.

-Torana is considered sacred and honorific gateway in Hindu and Buddhist religious sites.
+The torana is considered sacred and honorific gateway in Hindu and Buddhist religious sites.
 It is built with a projecting cross-piece resting on two uprights or posts.
 Mostly made of wood or stone, and the cross-piece is generally of three bars placed one on the top of the other; both cross-piece and posts are usually sculpted.

-Toranas are associated with Buddhist stupas like the Great Stupa in Sanchi, as well as with Jain and Hindu structures, and also with several secular structures.
+Toranas are associated with Buddhist stupas like the Great Stupa of Sanchi, as well as with Jain and Hindu structures, and also with several secular structures.
 Symbolic toranas can also be made of flowers and even leaves and hung over the doors and at entrances, particularly in Western and Southern India.
 They are believed to bring good fortune and signify auspicious and festive occasions.
 They can also serve didactic and narrative purposes or be erected to mark the victory of a king.

-During Vesak festival of Sri Lanka it is a tradition to erect electrically illuminated colorful Vesak toranas in public places.
+During the Vesak festival of Sri Lanka, it is a tradition to erect electrically illuminated colorful Vesak toranas in public places.
 These decorations are temporary installations which remain in public display for couple of weeks starting from the day of Vesak.